 Elected an Associate Member of the Royal Institute of Oil Painters in 2017, she is a regular exhibitor at the Mall Galleries in London with the ROI and other groups such as the Royal Society of Portrait Painters, New English Art Club.
 Her work was also selected for the prestigious Lynn Painter-Stainers Prize and Ruth Borchard Self-Portrait Prize exhibitions.

-Julia's expressive landscapes and portraits reveal an experienced painter and colourist, who truly captures the essence of her subject.
+Julia's portraits and landscapes reveal an experienced painter and colourist, who tries to capture the essence of her subject.
 A number of her works are owned by private collectors both in the UK and internationally.

 She completed an MA in Graphics and Illustration at the Latvian Academy of Arts and studied drawing at the Riga studios of Professor Vitaly Karkunov.
 She moved to the UK in the early 90's after working for various publishing companies in commercial and editorial illustration.